iamacook/use-rhf-should-unregister/README.md

 `useRHFShouldUnregister` is a polyfill for the deprecated `shouldUnregister` option in [React Hook Form](https://react-hook-form.com/) v7.
 It automatically unregisters unmounted fields.
 It takes a form `ref`, `unregister` and the optional 'keep state' [options object](https://react-hook-form.com/api/useform/unregister) that is applied to all unmounted fields.

+It is important that the fields that should unregister be provided their default values via the `defaultValue`/`defaultChecked` prop instead of via `useForm`.

 ## Installation

 `npm install use-rhf-should-unregister`